briandipalma/flux-for-components/README.md

 {% endhighlight %}

 The snippet above, from the Flux chat example application, displays the sort of boilerplate required.
+The namespace here is provided by `threadID`.
 Not complex, but removing this accidental complexity is a plus.
 Given that our components have a high complexity and significant amounts of state we would need to add ID boilerplate code in a lot of classes.

 #### Performance

-The other concern was performance.
-Issues could arise due to the high volume of data events flowing into stores.
+Performance issues could arise due to the high volume of data events flowing into stores.
 The stores emit change events which trigger a view rerender.
 As all instances of a view would be registered to the same store they would all be notified of a store state change.